AndreaLu/CChess/README.md

 - `Move computeBestMove(Player player)` returns the best move for the specified player according to the currently implemented AI.
 - `void makeMove(Move move)` plays the specified move.

-Check out [Src/Main.cpp](https://github.com/AndreaLu/CChess/blob/master/Src/Main.cpp#L19) to see an example of a command-line based usage where the user plays as white against the CPU (althought creating human vs. human or cpu vs. cpu matches is straightforward).
+Check out [Src/Main.cpp](https://github.com/AndreaLu/CChess/blob/master/Src/Main.cpp#L20) to see an example of a fully functional command-line based usage where the user plays against the CPU (althought creating human vs. human or cpu vs. cpu matches is straightforward).